DUI Law | Criminal Defense Law

 Driving Under the Influence (DUI): CVC 23152

-You can be found guilty of DUI if you are found to be driving a vehicle under the influence of alcohol, drugs or both.You can also be found guilty if you are driving a vehicle with a Blood Alcohol Content (BAC) of .08% or higher.
-The California Vehicle Code sections are usually 23152.
+For a DUI Law | Criminal Defense Law, you can be found guilty of DUI if you drive under the influence of alcohol, drugs, or both, or if your Blood Alcohol Content (BAC) is .08% or higher.
+DUI offenses are governed by California Vehicle Code section 23152.

 Reckless Driving: CVC 23103